QashQaw/Lego_Millinium_Falcon_with_ESP-32/README.md

 #######################
 ```

-First we'll imprt some dferent libraries, for setting all this up
+First we'll import some different libraries, for setting all this up

 | Commands             | Usage |
 | :------------------- | :-----------------|